Egg Yolk Recipes | How to Use Leftover Egg Yolks

 • Make homemade pasta!
 Some recipes call for whole eggs, but many call for yolks only.

-• Whisk your extra egg yolks with 1 teaspoon of water per yolk, grab a pastry brush, and use the mixture as an egg wash to achieve a deep, golden crust on your pies, dinner rolls, danishes, scones, and other baked goods.
+• Whisk your extra egg yolks with 1 teaspoon of water per yolk, grab a pastry brush, and use the mixture as an egg wash to achieve a deep, golden crust on your pies, dinner rolls, Danishes, scones, and other baked goods.

 • Swap yolks for whole eggs in your French toast batter to thicken it up and add richness.